6 Belief in the Manifestation of God

 6.1 The Station of the Manifestation

 In Chapter 1, we explored the various names and attributes of God to help understand what belief in God can encompass.
-The second group is Manifestation.
+The second group is the Manifestation.
 The ability for God to manifest Himself to His creation is fundamental for us.
-Manifestation turns the inaccessible and subtle into more tangible and easier to discern aspects of reality.
-One of the ways God manifests Himself is through the human flesh.
-While this flesh is bound by the material world, the soul within it reflects divinity in such a way the other names and attributes of God also appear.
+Manifestation turns the inaccessible and subtle into more tangible and easier-to-discern aspects of reality.
+One of the ways God manifests Himself is through humanity.
+While this flesh is bound by the material world, the soul within it reflects divinity in such a way that the other names and attributes of God also appear.
 While the historical terms of prophet, messenger, avatar, or apostle help us understand aspects of this divinity and purpose, the Manifestation serves as the living bridge between our human soul and divine reality.
-We also explored in Chapter 3 the symbol of the Sidrat al-Muntaha, the tree of the farthest extent.
+We also explored in Chapter 3 the symbol of the Sidratu’l-Muntahá, the tree of the farthest extent.
 The Manifestation of God serves as the Dawning Place, a title used regularly throughout the Kitáb-i-Aqdas.
 The Manifestation is the Dawning Place of Revelation, of the Light of Divinity, of God’s Most Excellent Names, of Grandeur, of God’s Most Radiant Cause, and of Oneness.
 This Dawn itself marks the fulfillment of the Day of Resurrection.
 “By Him the Hour has come.”1 He appears “in the Most Glorious attire”2 as if He were a Monarch.
 The Manifestation is also the means by which the human soul is able to understand God’s will, purpose, and those other names and attributes more fully.
-“Whoever has turned to Me has turned to the Worshiped One.”3 The Manifestation is the focal point for the devotional life for God, much like the Qiblih of Islam or the Temple of Judaism.
-Thus, all Manifestations of God are the Sidrat al-Muntaha, with each being a branch of this divine tree.
+“Whoever has turned to Me has turned to the Worshiped One.”3 The Manifestation is the focal point for the devotional life of God, much like the Qiblih of Islam or the Temple of Judaism.
+Thus, all Manifestations of God are the Sidratu’l-Muntahá, with each being a branch of this divine tree.

 This whole purpose of the Manifestation is entirely for our soul.
 The belief in the soul, as described in Chapter 2, requires belief in the Manifestation as the primary means of progress towards God.
 They serve not only as the Dawn for the worlds of God, but they also serve as the Dawn of the transcendence of the soul as it prepares to navigate the spiritual worlds of God.
 We express this belief by recognizing the Dawning Place of Grandeur, their exalted nature over everything else on Earth, and their high spiritual capacity and fragrance.
 We express this belief by recognizing their Revelation, which is the Word of God, the Command and Counsel which guides and organizes all with justice and mercy.
 We practice this through submission and love, in fear and in awe, in faithfulness and good deeds.